juckerf/micro/README.md

   </production>
 </config>
 ```
-Every configuration got configuration environement, if you only have one, just stick with <production> as your first node within <config/>.
-See environements for further information.
+Every configuration got configuration environment, if you only have one, just stick with <production> as your first node within <config/>.
+See environments for further information.

 #### Merge
 Merge multiple configuration files:
 ```php
 $config1 = new \Micro\Config\Xml($path);